Skip to Content

 Hobbiton is a very popular tourist attraction, and people come from far and wide to take a stroll through the Shire.
 Therefore, you should definitely book your tickets in advance, especially during peak season, which runs from December to February.
 During this time, over 3,500 people visit every day, and the tours book up.

-This year is especially going to be tough due to the reopening of New Zealand and the large influx of tourists combined with companies, including Hobbiton, not quite operating at the capacity they were before!
+Tours have been especially busy since the reopening of New Zealand and the large influx of tourists combined with companies, including Hobbiton, not quite operating at capacity, means it’s best to book your visit ASAP.

 9. When is the best time to visit Hobbiton?